gabriela-framework/gabriela/docs/README.md

 ## What is Gabriela?<br/>

-Gabriela is framework that allows you to structure your application logic in a way that is natural for any application.
-Depending on your application, your can run it as a Node process or as an HTTP server or both.
+Gabriela is framework that allows you to structure your application logic in a way that is natural for any type of application.
+Depending on what you are creating, your can run it as a Node process, as an HTTP server or both.
 Your choice.

+Gabriela also strives to be platform independent.
+She does not know (or cares) if she is executed as a simple Node process, an HTTP route or a RabbitMQ consumer (or anything else for that matter).
+This unique feature is still in development (Gabriela is still in alpha development) but in the future, you will be able to concentrate on the business logic of your application first and then decide whether you want to implement it as an HTTP server or something else.

 ## Responsibility and development